SatvikWatts/Guitar-Notes-Memorization-Tool/README.md

 - strings = Which strings you want to memorize, [E,B,G,D,A,E] (True = it will ask notes from that string).
 - hide_revealed_notes = If True, hides the notes you already answered (shows empty circle), else shows those nodes.
 - In 'draw_guitar' function, set 'base_notes=True' to show the base node of each string i.e [E,B,G,D,A,E].
+- If you want it to go on forever, set 'hide_revealed_notes=False' and answer with '.', It will show only the previously asked node.